We created this page so there is one area on the site where people could see all of the services, products and sites we use regularly.

 Charles Stanley Direct

 ISA investing is still a fairly new aspect of Maddie’s savings portfolio which is why Charles Stanley Direct is the perfect platform.
 If you have less than £25,000 in your ISA the platform fees are currently the cheapest on the market, so it’s perfect for most people when they are newby investors.
-It can be nerve-wracking venturing into investing but Charles Stanley make it incredibly easy with their platform.
+It can be nerve-wracking venturing into investing but Charles Stanley makes it incredibly easy with their platform.

 When getting started with blogging it’s always a good idea to buy your own domain and hosting straight away.
 Bluehost is one of the most reasonably priced and easy to set up hosting providers out there – pricing starts at just $3.95 per month.